KarthickRagul/Cucumber_Project1/README.md

 ## Overview :

 In this project I have done the test automation using cucumber framework the web application mentioned below, I have mentioned the technologies used to build the project below.
-I have attached the execution results in the results folder
+I have attached the execution results in the results and evidence folder

 ## Technologies Used :